polkamusic/Rights-Management-Portal/README.md

 # Cache Engine Dependency

 Rights Management Portal has a dependency on PolkaMusic Cache Engine which caches all the information in the CRM pallet and stores it in a MySQL database which is used to access data quickly through simple or complex MySQL queries.
+While the source of truth is the blockchain, the cache engine database allows us to retrieve data with more efficiency than the ledger.
 The source code is located at -> https://github.com/polkamusic/PolkaMusic-Core/tree/main/cache-engine

 # Getting Started with PolkaMusic RMP